This post may contain affiliate links.

 Rice Spa Treatments in Thailand

-After a few sweltering days touring rural Thailand in search of rice rituals, then eating far too many rice dishes, you might want to relax and detox at one of Thailand’s top spas, where the exfoliating properties of rice have been harnessed into a range of exotic spa treatments.
+After a few sweltering days touring rural Thailand in search of rice rituals, then eating far too many rice dishes, you might want to relax and detox at one of Thailand’s top spas.
+I know I did.

 Jasmine Rice Scrub in Koh Samui